Oasis of Fear: Release and reception

 Oasis of Fear was released in Italy in 1971.
 From contemporary reviews, historian and critic Roberto Curti described the film as being a "critical and commercial flop."
 It grossed less than 92 million Italian lire.
+The film was released in the United States in 1974, and is available on video as both Oasis of Fear and Dirty Pictures.

 Lenzi later dismissed the film, stating that "If I could burn that film, I'd do it!"